-In addition, a CNN study of 13-year-olds and their relationship with social media found that participants who checked Facebook or other networking sites between 50 and 100 times a day were 37 percent more distressed than those who checked just a few times a day.
+In addition, a CNN study of 13-year-old teenagers and social media found that participants who checked Facebook or other networking sites between 50 and 100 times a day were 37 percent more distressed than those who checked just a few times a day.
 Those who checked more than 100 times a day were 47 percent more distressed on average.

 New Research on the Screen-Depression Link

 However, new research counteracts these findings.
 A recent study found that adolescent well-being does go down with digital technology use, but by only .4 percent at most.